bsenjean/P-SOET/README.md

 - The number of renormalized states to keep in DMRG
 - The number of maximum iterations
 - The threshold for convergence
+- The use of a global chemical potential (for now, only for a single impurity problem)

+# How to cite

+We would be grateful if you could cite the following articles if you found this program useful:

+- B. Senjean, M. Tsuchiizu, V. Robert, E. Fromager.
+Local density approximation in site occupation embedding theory.
+Mol.
+Phys., 115, 48 (2017).

+- B. Senjean, N. Nakatani, M. Tsuchiizu, E. Fromager.
+Site-Occupation Embedding Theory using Bethe Ansatz Local Density Approximations.
+Phys.
+Rev. B, 97, 235105 (2018).

+- B. Senjean, N. Nakatani, M. Tsuchiizu, E. Fromager.
+Multiple impurities and combined local density approximations in Site-Occupation Embedding Theory.
+Theor.
+Chem.
+Acc.
+137: 169 (2018)

+And the last one that employs this projected implementation of SOET: